glscene/LZScene/Examples/Readme.txt

-The example demos  for using LZScene of GLXEngine with Lazarus
+The example demos  for using LZXEngine with Lazarus

-For all this ../Examples/Demoz  it supposed that
+For all this ../Examples/Demoz and AdvDenoz it supposed that
-- demos projects are in ..\Examples\Demoz directory;
+- demos projects are in ..\Examples directory;
+- assets in ..\Assets directory;
-- media files are in ..\Examples\media,
+- media files are in ..\Examples\media folder;
-and they need to move in Assets further;

-Additional Dynamic libraries, common DLLs are in ..\external directory, that should be renamed to Externals as in GLXEngine;
+Additional Dynamic libraries, common DLLs are in ..\external directory

+LZXE Team